Frederic G. Melcher: Religious ties

 Melcher was an active member in the Unitarian Universalist church.
 His contributions to the church and to the publishing industry, as well as his work in fighting against censorship led to the church establishing the Frederic G. Melcher Book Award in 1964.
 The award is given annually to the work "judged to have made the most significant contribution to religious liberalism".

 Other interests

 Although Melcher is best known for his contributions to the world of children's books, he was also known as being foremost among his contemporaries for his comprehensive understanding of the entire book industry, including bookselling, publishing and libraries.
 He was also active in supporting and developing the international book trade, fighting against censorship and working toward international copyright laws.

 Friendship with Frost

 Melcher is also known for his friendship with American poet Robert Frost.
-The University of Virginia Library is home to the Frederic G. Melcher–Robert Frost Collection, which covers various photos and writings from the two men from 1865-1963.
+The University of Virginia Library is home to the Frederic G. Melcher–Robert Frost Collection, which covers various photos and writings from the two men from 1865 to 1963.
 In 2006, a University of Virginia graduate student who was completing a thesis on the poetry of Frost discovered a previously unpublished poem, inscribed by Frost on the inside cover of a book Frost had given to Melcher in 1918.